trilogy-group/Popup-Rideshare-SDK-Documentation/docs/android/low-level-sdk-getting-started.md

 5. Verify an OTP.
 The token required here is the one generated in `requestOtp`.
     Returns a boolean indicating whether the verification was successful.
+    The token parameter is the token received while requesting the OTP, and the code parameter is the OTP received.

     ```java
     public static Observable<Boolean> verifyPhoneNumber(String token, String code)